jiwang6/compsci210/README.md

 and he left on Friday.

 ### PEX2
-i'm about y33t myself into the abyss because of this class.
-My DNA just goes gg.
+Genome sequencing lab.
+Basically just comparing a sequence with sections from a larger genome or whatever.
+Only important thing: strings are characte pointers and can be incremented.

 ## Misc
-Random C projects I might create for cyber or whatever.
+Random C projects I might create for cyber or whatever. 我们在做什么??

 ### lefty
 Writes reskinned brainf**k, but for left handed people!
 Part of President's Cup Team Round 1, 2019.

 ### PA2
 Don't worry about it :^)

-Honor?
-I hardly know 'er!